 While some preferred securities are issued with a final maturity date, others are perpetual in nature.
 In certain instances, a final maturity date may be extended and/or the final payment of principal may be deferred at the issuer's option for a specified time without triggering an event of default for the issuer.
 Preferred securities generally may be subject to provisions that allow an issuer, under certain conditions, to skip ("non-cumulative" preferred securities) or defer ("cumulative" preferred securities) distributions.
-The issuer of a non-cumulative preferred securities and non-cumulative preferred securities can defer distributions indefinitely.
+The issuer of a non-cumulative preferred security does not have an obligation to make up any arrearages to holders of such securities and non-cumulative preferred securities can defer distributions indefinitely.
 Cumulative preferred securities typically contain provisions that allow an issuer, at its discretion, to defer distributions payments for up to 10 years.
 If a preferred security is deferring its distribution, investors may be required to recognize income for tax purposes while they are not receiving any income.
-In certain circumstances, an issuer of preferred securities, a redemption may be triggered by a change in federal income tax or securities laws.
+In certain circumstances, an issuer of preferred securities may redeem the securities during their life.
+For certain types of preferred securities, a redemption may be triggered by a change in federal income tax or securities laws.
 As with call provisions, a redemption by the issuer may negatively impact the return of the security.
 Preferred security holders generally have no voting rights with respect to the issuing company except in very limited situations, such as if the issuer fails to make income payments for a specified period of time or if a declaration of default occurs and is continuing.
 Preferred securities may be substantially less liquid than many other securities, such as U.S. government securities or common stock.
 The federal income tax treatment of preferred securities may not be clear or may be subject to recharacterization by the Internal Revenue Service.
 Issuers of preferred securities may be in industries that are heavily regulated and that may receive government funding.
 The value of preferred securities issued by these companies may be affected by changes in government policy, such as increased regulation, ownership restrictions, deregulation or reduced government funding.